Strategic Classification with Non-Linear Classifiers: Related work

 \section{Related work}

 Our work focuses on the common setting of supervised binary classification, where non-linear models are highly prevalent in general.
-This follows the original formulation of strategic classification \citep{bruckner2012static,hardt2016strategic}, which has since been extended also to online settings \cite{dong2018strategic,chen2020learning,ahmadi2021strategic} and to regression \citep{shavit2020causal,bechavod2022information}.
+This follows the original formulation of strategic classification \citep{bruckner2012static,hardt2016strategic}, which has since been extended also to online settings \cite{dong2018strategic,chen2020learning,ahmadi2021strategic} and regression \citep{shavit2020causal,bechavod2022information}.
 As noted, linear models have thus far been at the forefront of the field, with many works relying (explicitly or implicitly) on their properties or induced structure \citep{chen2020learning,levanon2021strategic,eilat2023performative,rosenfeld2024oneshot,chen2024strategic}.
-Even for works with results agnostic to model class, linear classifiers remains the focus of special-case analyses, examples, and empirical evaluation \citep{jagadeesan2021alternative,zrnic2021leads,levanon2022generalized}, and their generality does not shed light on the impact of non-linearity.
+Even for works with results that are agnostic to model class selection, linear classifiers remain the focus of special-case analyses, examples, and empirical evaluation \citep{jagadeesan2021alternative,zrnic2021leads,levanon2022generalized}, and their generality does not shed light on the impact of non-linearity.
 Other works offer only tangential results, such as welfare analysis in the non-linear setting \citep{Xie2024non-linear_welfare}, but do not paint a picture of the general learning problem.
-Technically related, the field of offset curves deals with distortions of general non-linear curves, though it is ultimately more concerned with approximation and analytical properties and does not convey direct implications for learning \citep{Kim20182offset_approx,Farouki1990offsetcurve}.
+Our low-level analysis makes use of ideas from the field of offset curves from computational geometry \citep{Kim20182offset_approx,Farouki1990offsetcurve}.
+Whereas this field is mostly concerned with the approximation and analytical properties of individual offset curves, we are interested in the effects on class complexity and what this implies for learning.
 In terms of theory, both \citep{zhang2021incentive,sundaram2021pac} apply PAC analysis to strategic classification, the latter providing VC bounds for the linear class.
-Most relevant to us is \citep{cohen2024learnability} who study the general learnability of strategic learning under different feedback models.
-While not restricted to particular classes, their analysis depends crucially on the assumption that each user can move only to a finite set of possible points whose cardinality plays an explicit role.
-Our work tackles the more pervasive setting of movement governed by cost functions, and is therefore continuous.
+Most relevant to us is \citep{cohen2024learnability}, who study the general learnability of strategic learning under different feedback models.
+While not restricted to particular classes, their analysis considers graph costs, where users can move only to a finite set of possible points, and their results depend crucially on the cardinality of this set.
+Our work tackles the more pervasive setting of continuous cost functions, which imply continuous modifications.
 The above works focus primarily on statistical hardness; while this is also one of our aims, we are interested in establishing a broader understanding of the non-linear regime. \squeeze